sbmlteam/sbmlteam.github.io/site/content/about/contributors/_index.md

 ### Google Summer of Code 2017

-In 2017, we were fortunate to have 2 projects involving SBML.
+In 2017, we were fortunate to have had 2 projects involving SBML.
 They are listed below in alphabetical order by student's last name.

 {{% gsoc-table %}}